-- Andrew Meyer- Andrew Meyer is a student and activist from Olympia, WA, studying political economy and Middle Eastern studies at The Evergreen State College.
-He currently works as a research assistant for the Encyclopedia of Women and Islamic cultures.
+- Andrew Meyer- Andrew Meyer is a student and activist from Olympia, WA, currently studying contemporary history and politics of Palestine/Israel at the Kevorkian Center for Near Eastern Studies at New York University.
 Andrew is active within the international boycott, divestment and sanctions (BDS) movement, and is a founding member of Olympia BDS.
 He has traveled extensively throughout the West Bank and Gaza as part of the Maia Mural Brigade and International Solidarity Movement.

 - Fairhan Bushnaq- Fairhan is a Palestinian American, born in Jenin, West Bank– the occupied part of Israel.
 She studied in Germany and immigrated to US in 1974 where she worked for 20 years as a Medical Assistant.
 She has been retired for 2 years and spends much time volunteering for the foundation.